casid/jte/DOCUMENTATION.md

 ### For a regular website

-When using the `DirectoryCodeResolver`, hot reloading is supported out of the box.
+When using the `DirectoryCodeResolver` (or the `ResourceCodeResolver` with resources located outside of JAR files), hot reloading is supported out of the box.
 Before a template is resolved, the modification timestamp of the template file and all of its dependencies is checked.
 If there is any modification detected, the template is recompiled and the old one discarded to GC.

 > It makes sense to do this on your local development environment only.
 When running in production, for maximum performance and security [precompiled templates](#precompiling-templates) are recommended instead.